Wondering what to buy from Barcelona? If you are then this post about 20 of the most unique Barcelona souvenirs is for you!

 Walk around the city center for about 2.5 seconds and you’ll immediately be overwhelmed by the sheer number of souvenir shops that lay before you.

-The cold, hard truth is that many of these souvenir shops are generic AF and sell the same signature, Barcelona shot glass that you’ll see in about 10,000 other stores along Las Ramblas.
+The cold, hard truth is that many of these souvenir shops are generic AF and sell the same signature, Barcelona shot glass that you’ll see in the 10,000 stores that you’ll find along Las Ramblas during your perfect weekend in Barcelona or your one day in Barcelona.

 If you’re desperately seeking some primo Barcelona souvenirs that are of the slightly more unusual variety, then you have come to the right place.